 For most SAE applications, a natural metric to score the estimator is the weighted squared error loss, $ L(\hat \btheta, \btheta)= \sum_{i=1}^M q_i (\hat \theta_i - \theta_i)^2, $ for some weights $q_i$.
 The choice of the aggregation weights is contextual.
-They may represent population proportions by area, or simply be set to $1/M$ to weigh all areas equally.
+They may represent population proportions by area, or simply be set to $1/M$ to weight all areas equally.
 Evaluating $\hat\btheta$ based on the loss function instead of model-induced likelihood enables model comparison across different model classes.
 Similar principles have been adopted by \citet{kuh2024using} in the context of multilevel regression and poststratification.

-This squared error loss is closely related to the mean squared error (MSE), a topic extensively studied in the SAE literature.
+This squared error loss is closely related to the mean squared error (MSE), a topic extensively studied in the SAE literature \cite[see, e.g., ][]{Prasad:1990, lahiri1995robust,rivest2000conditional,butar2003measures, rao:molina:15}.
 Specifically, our ultimate target of inference for model $\MM$ is the weighted average of area-specific conditional MSEs,

 where $\btheta$ is considered fixed and unknown, and the expectation is taken over the distribution of sampling units.
-The term $\EE[(\hat \theta_{i}^{\MM} - \theta_i)^2]$ is usually referred to as the conditional MSE in the literature \citep{rivest2000conditional,lohr2009jackknife, rao:molina:15}.
+The term $\EE[(\hat \theta_{i}^{\MM} - \theta_i)^2]$ is usually referred to as the conditional MSE in the literature \citep{rivest2000conditional,lohr2009jackknife}.
 The majority of the theoretical results on estimating MSE, however, focus on the unconditional case where the expectation is further taken over the distribution of $\btheta$, assuming area-level Gaussian random effects \citep{Prasad:1990, datta2000unified}.
 To the best of our knowledge, the score proposed in this paper is the first cross-validation-based estimator of the conditional MSE without imposing distributional assumptions on the random effects.

-\subsection{Stratified $K$-fold cross-validation}
+\subsection{Stratified $K$-fold Cross-Validation}

-Following the multi-stage survey design, we randomly assign SSUs, i.e., households, within each cluster to one of the $K$ folds.
-This creates $K$ folds of data each containing all clusters in the survey but only $1/K$ of the households within each cluster.
-The survey design is preserved within each fold, and the selection probability for each unit only needs to be adjusted by $1/K$.
+Following the multi-stage design, we randomly assign SSUs, i.e., households, within each cluster to one of the $K$ folds.
+This creates $K$ folds of data, each containing all clusters in the survey but only $1/K$ of the households within each cluster.
+The survey design is preserved within each fold, and the selection probability only needs to be adjusted by $1/K$, and survey weights remain proportionally unchanged.
 Given a partition, the naive estimator of the squared error loss is